 Clean the area with the sterile wipe before urinating a small amount into the toilet.
 Then collect the sample in the container.
 Avoid touching the inside of the container so you don’t transfer bacteria from your hands to the sample.

 Fill the container about half full, then secure the lid on the container.
 Wash your hands after the sample collection procedure.
 The sample should be

 You will be given a follow up appointment to review your test results.
-Should you feel unwell, contact your doctor immediately or call our 24-HR Emergency Clinic.
+Should you feel unwell, contact your doctor immediately or call our 24-Hour Medical Urgency Clinic.